Farmhouse kitchen brick backsplash: The backsplash above was created using The Exum Co’s thin brick.

 Of course, sealing or painting can take care of a lot of these issues.

-Another issue with real brick backsplashes is that they can produce efflorescence.
+Another issue with real brick backsplashes is that they can potentially produce efflorescence.
 This is a chalky powder that is made up of white mineral deposits.
 Sometimes the water-soluble salts in brick migrate to the surface of the brick and become visible.

 Check with your builder or designer about which type of brick might be best for you if you have concerns.
 There are ways to overcome problems so that you can enjoy real brick in your home.